Optical excitation of ultra-relativistic partially stripped ions: Exciting ultra-relativistic ions with light

-The final step in our discussion concerns the efficiency of the excitation of atoms with different detunings.
-In the case of the interaction with the pulse spectrally coinciding with the Doppler width, the different velocity classes are resonantly excited by appropriate spectral components of the light.
+The final stage of our discussion concerns the efficiency of the excitation of atoms with different detunings.
+In the case of the interaction with the light pulse spectrally coinciding with the Doppler width, the different velocity classes are resonantly excited by appropriate spectral components of the light.
 This alleviates the demanding requirement for the light intensity, which may lead to the problems with photoionization or multiphoton excitation.
-Moreover, this also provides a better control over the efficiency of the pumping.
-As shown in Figure~\ref{fig:RabiOscillationsPulsed}, the interaction with such a pulse, whose central frequency $\omega$ is detuned from the resonance by the Doppler width, $\Delta\omega=\Gamma_D$, reduces the excitation efficiency by a half.
-In the case of the spectrally narrow light, this case would correspond to zero excitations, unless the extremely strong light is used.
+Moreover, this also provides a better control over the efficiency of the interaction.
+As shown in Figure~\ref{fig:RabiOscillationsPulsed}, the interaction with a pulse, whose central frequency $\omega$ is detuned from the Doppler-shifted resonant frequency by the rms Doppler width, $\Delta\omega=\sigma_\omega^{\rm LF}$ reduces the excitation efficiency by half.
+In the case of spectrally narrow light, this case would correspond to very small excitation, unless extremely intense light is used.

-Under the assumption of a short light pulse, the efficiency of the pumping of the whole PSI bunch can be calculated by averaging over the distribution due to the energy dispersion.
-In the optimal case, i.e.\ when the pulse amplitude is chosen in such a way that in-resonance ions experience a half of the Rabi cycle, i.e.\ have been completely transferred into the excited state, and the pulse width coincides with the ions Doppler broadening, $\gamma_p^{\rm IRF}=\Gamma_D$, the efficiency of a whole bunch pumping reaches 70\%.
-Thereby, the PSI can be efficiently pumped.
+Under the assumption of a short light pulse, the efficiency of the excitation of the whole PSI bunch can be calculated by averaging over the distribution due to the energy dispersion.
+When the pulse amplitude is chosen in such a way that in-resonance ions undergo half of the Rabi cycle -- the whole population is transferred into the excited state -- and the pulse width coincides with the ions Doppler broadening, $\gamma_p^{\rm IRF}=\sigma_\omega^{\rm IRF}$, the efficiency of excitation of complete ion bunch would reach 70\%.